BCFCODE/BCFCODEwars/README.md

-# BCFCODEwars
+# BCFCODE

-Welcome to BCFCODEwars!
+Welcome to BCFCODE!
 This is where we combine coding skills and teamwork to tackle challenges with creativity.

 ## Dependencies: